Nov. 23, 2022

 Disorders of neurulation produce severe and permanent malformations that result in much disability.
 The most frequent is the lumbosacral meningomyelocele.
 Some encephaloceles also are in this category.
 Prenatal prophylactic administration of folic acid may prevent many of these malformations; folate induces Sonic hedgehog expression.

 Cellular proliferation and apoptosis.
+The mitotic spindle is composed of microtubules, but the chromatin phase transition prevents microtubule perforation between daughter cells (115).
 In the cerebrum, most neuroepithelial cellular proliferation occurs in the ventricular zone, at the margin of the ventricle.
 Because mitotic duplication of cells is exponential, the number of mitotic cycles needed to produce all neurons of the cerebral cortex is about 12 in the mouse and 33 in the human.
 Disorders that arrest mitotic proliferation (eg, some congenital viral infections or fetal neurotoxins) and cause fewer than the requisite 33 cycles are 1 explanation of microcephaly.
-In addition to mitoses of the periventricular neuroepithelium before ependymal differentiation, in early (precortical plate) stages extra-ventricular mitoses also occur, similarly in the murine and human brain, and do not yet respond to markers of cellular lineage, though a subset is destined to become microglial cells (15).
+In addition to mitoses of the periventricular neuroepithelium before ependymal differentiation, in early (precortical plate) stages extra-ventricular mitoses also occur, similarly in the murine and human brain, and do not yet respond to markers of cellular lineage, though a subset is destined to become microglial cells (16).

 Segmentation of the neural tube.
 After the neural tube is completely closed and neural crest tissue has begun to migrate away from it, there is a series of compartments to limit cellular migration in the longitudinal axis within the neural tube and enable the grouping of similar neurons to form neuroanatomical nuclei.
 These compartments are called “neuromeres.”
 Neuromeres of each region have more specific names: those of the spinal cord are “myelomeres,” those of the hindbrain are “rhombomeres,” the midbrain are “mesomeres,” and the forebrain including future diencephalic and telencephalic structures are “prosomeres”.
 The glial septa that separate the neuromeres are both physical and chemical barriers to cellular movement, and the number of neuroepithelial mitoses at the septa is lower than within the compartments.